 4. WALSALL ARBORETUM is a beautiful Victorian park is just five minutes walk from Walsall town centre, with parkland, lakes, gardens and woodland walks.
 The former paddling pool at the Arboretum has now been transformed into a new water play feature including interactive splash pads.
 The feature is open daily 11am to 5pm throughout the school holidays.
 There is also a children’s play area at the Arboretum and toilets.

-5. SEVERN CENTRE, Highley has a full range of sporting activities on offer including a gym, sports hall, outdoor pitches and an outdoor heated swimming pool which is open until September.
+5. SEVERN CENTRE, Highley has an outdoor heated swimming pool which is open until September.
+The centre also has a full range of sporting activities on offer including a gym, sports hall, outdoor pitches.

 6. GHELUVELT PARK, in Barbourne, Worcester, is a memorial park built in honour of those lost in the First World War.
 The park has a play area, plus a great splash pad for children, which is open 7 days a week, 11am – 6pm from June to September.

-7. RIVERSIDE MEADOW, Stourport: Situated on the River Severn with plenty of open space to let the children play.
-The Riverside Meadows area has activities for the whole family to enjoy.
-There is an children's play area, picnic area, a fantastic paddling pool to let the kids cool off and fairground rides (so pack their pocket money!)
+7. RIVERSIDE Paddling Pool, Stourport: Situated on the River Severn with plenty of open space to let the children play.
+The Riverside Meadows area has activities for the whole family to enjoy, including Playland Fun park.
+There is an children’s play area, picnic area, a fantastic paddling pool to let the kids cool off and fairground rides (so pack their pocket money!)
 Older children will enjoy the skateboard park.
-(The pool is being refurbished in spring 2021)